Getting Started

 [gpio] done

-Either front door validates the example's board.yaml, generates alp.conf + the build-time <alp_hw_info_build.h> companion header, and delegates to west build.
+tan build validates the example's board.yaml (via alp-sdk's alp_orchestrate), generates alp.conf + the build-time <alp_hw_info_build.h> companion header, and delegates to west build per slice.
 See the board.yaml reference for the schema.

 Step 4 — Target real hardware

-For an Alp Lab EVK (or your own board), the alp front door builds every core from the project's board.yaml and programs the whole system over its registered flash backends:
+For an Alp Lab EVK (or your own board), tan builds every core from the project's board.yaml and programs the whole system over its registered flash backends.
+Nothing changes on the command line between native_sim and real silicon — the target lives in board.yaml:

 cd alp-sdk/examples/peripheral-io/gpio-button-led